chaplonglau/rubyrailstutorial/README.md

 * authenticate method, (returns true if password is correct)
 * needs corresponding model to have attribute claled password_digest rails generate migration add_password_digest_to_users password_digest:string

+## Chapter 7
+### Environments
+rails has 3 envrionments
+* test
+* development (default)
+* production
+To find out, type Rails.env in rails console
+To change env, pass in environment in rails console like as in
+     rails console test

+### REST
+REpresentational State Transfer, its a architectural style
+* represent data as resources that can be CRUD

+### CRUD
+* created
+* read
+* updated
+* deleted

+### Resources
+    resource :users in config/routes.rb will create all RESTful routes
+* index via GET on /users
+* show via GET on /users/1
+* new via GET on /users/new
+* create via POST on /users
+* edit via GET on /users/1/edit
+* update via POST on /users/1
+* destroy via DELETE on /users/1

+### Making the (individual) User Page (users/1)
+Have a show action, with @user defined by User.find(parmas[:id]) Have a show view

+### Debugger
+     debugger
+add in that line anywhere, and you can go debug

+### Gravatar
+* service that provides a globally recognized avatar
+* gravatar URLs are based on an MD5 hash of the user's email address
+* different avatars for different emails
+* by default, methods defined in any helper file are automatically available in any view, but put gavatar_for method in the users_helper because we use these avatars for users

+### Making the sign up page (users/new)
+form_for

+### Displaying Error Messages on SignUp
+Create a shared folder in views if you're going to use helpers that are available throughout the application